immcsorley/DatabaseProject/README.md

 ## Overview
 This is an overview of the Microsoft Access database I built for the University of Iowa's Nursing Residency Program.
 I was challenged with creating a relational database that made it easier to track customers, sales information, contact information, and be able to easily gain insights for the organization.
 Over the spring semester in 2022 I learned how to create this database and implement their current data into the database in order to help them analyze and use their data more efficiently.

+### Problem Statement
+Before the use of Access to store the data for the company, they had numerous microsoft excel sheets that they used to store data.
+These sheets did not interact with eachother and it was hard and time consuming to update all of them at one time.
+It was also a very hard and manual process to report on sales numbers, customers, etc. because it took many complicated formulas in different sheets to come out with an end number.
+#### Building the database
+I first cleaned the data and preprocessed it so that it was ready to be stored in the database.
+I made sure all customers and invoices were tied together correctly and that each table had a unique identifier.
+We had a table for customers, site coordinators, and invoices.
+I then created the database and tables accordingly and made sure the realationship waas correct between the tables.
+Next I build custom forms to be able to add/edit the tables easier without having to find every correct row.
+I made it easy to create a new invoice for a customer and add new customers to the database.

 ### Insights for the Company
+After the database was completley set up and running, I was able to use the data to create insights for the company.
 This new database allows to better track the data that they already had.
 Before, it was a very manual process to look through excel in order to gain insights and change data, now, I have automated many reports and it takes just the click of a button to generate reports for the business.<br/>
 These automated reports are built from queries.
 A few of the reports include:
 - Fiscal Sales Report
 - Outstanding Invoices Reports